dannymensah26/Telecom-Churn-Analysis-and-Prediction/README.md

     Exploratory Data Analysis
     Data Preprocessing
     Machine Learning

+## Libraries Used

+    pandas
+    numpy
+    seaborn
+    matplotlib
+    plotly
+    shap
+    scikit-learn
+    xgboost

+## Load Data

+The dataset used for this project is the Telco-Customer-Churn.csv file.
+This dataset was source from kaggle: https://www.kaggle.com/blastchar/telco-customer-churn.
+It contains information about customers who have either churned or not churned.
+The dataset includes features such as customer demographics, account information, and services that each customer has signed up for.

+## Exploratory Data Analysis
+The following tasks were performed in the exploratory data analysis:
+    Checked for data types and null values.
+    Converted TotalCharges to float and filled in missing values.
+    Obtained descriptive statistics.
+    Dropped the customerID column.
+    Plotted churn rate distribution.

+## Data Preprocessing

+The following tasks were performed in the data preprocessing:
+- Dropped the customerID column.
+- Converted TotalCharges to float and filled in missing values.
+- Encoded the target variable Churn to numerical values.
+- Split the data into train, validation, and test sets.
+- Preprocessed the data using a preprocessing function that performs one-hot encoding for categorical features and standardization for numerical features.

 This project is a machine learning project focusing on customer churn prediction.
 The project consists of 4 main steps: